SAIS-S2S-Technology/Roadmap/README.md

 ---
 **SAIS S2S Technology** is a student-to-student (S2S) education platform focused on tech-policy and located at the [Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).
 We provide policy students with the tools they need to apply their geopolitical understanding to a world shaped by rapid technological advancements.

-You can also find us at [saiss2stechnology.com](https://saiss2stechnology.com/)
+You can also find our website here: [saiss2stechnology.com](https://saiss2stechnology.com/)
 ### Features

 This repository contains